wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 Find any hacking software, evidence of their use, and any data that might have been generated.
 Attempt to tie the computer to the suspect, G=r=e=g S=c=h=a=r=d=t.

-A DD image (in seven parts: 1, 2, 3, 4, 5, 6, 7, 8, and notes) and a EnCase image (second part) of the abandoned computer have already been made.